aws-amplify/docs/docs/cli/migration/lambda-node-version-update.md

 ## Node.js 10.x to Node.js latest version supported by AWS
 According to AWS Lambda [Runtime Support Policy](https://docs.aws.amazon.com/lambda/latest/dg/runtime-support-policy.html), AWS Lambda deprecates Node.js runtime Node.js 10.x on August 30th, 2021.

-The Amplify CLI code base has been updated to reflect this change.
-Amplify CLI replaces Node.js 10.x with Node.js latest version for all files that it creates for you.
-Migration will be done automatically by running `amplify push` command, this will prompt users to migrate from Node.js 10.x to latest Node.js runtimes as supported by AWS.List of changes are summarized below:
+Amplify CLI has been updated to replace Node.js 10.x with Node.js latest version for all files that it creates for you.
+Migration will be done automatically by running `amplify push` command, this will prompt users to migrate from Node.js 10.x to latest Node.js runtimes as supported by AWS.
+List of changes are summarized below:
 - Change default project version to 3.1
-- Change minimum node version to 12 for CLI and amplify-app
+- Change minimum node version to 12.x for CLI and amplify-app
 - Lambda functions and triggers will use 14.x by default
-- Any functions/triggers/custom resource handlers using nodes.js <10.x will be migrated to 12.x(Cloudformation Custom Resource handlers does not support 14.x.)
+- Any functions, triggers, and custom resource handlers using Node.js <=10.x will be migrated to 12.x (Cloudformation Custom Resource handlers does not support 14.x)
 - Enhance project version handling for migration and node migration scenarios